-You can have dreamy, dairy-free, frozen goodness in just five minutes and with only a few easy ingredients.
-Everything comes together in almost no time without any additional freezing, churning, or mixing required!
-The result is creamy, naturally sweet, and filled with juicy bits of pineapple--perfect for summertime enjoyment.
+Quick & Easy - You can have dreamy, dairy-free, frozen goodness in just five minutes.
+This pineapple and coconut ice cream recipe comes together in almost no time without any freezing, churning, or mixing required!
+The result is creamy, fruity, and filled with juicy bits of pineapple--perfect for summertime enjoyment.

 What You'll Need for this Recipe